Zeus097/the_nail_lab_website/README.md

     has date fierld.
 It's main goal is to give the employee opportunity to take a break on a day of his choice, only if this day is free of appointments.

+### photos app
+    It has two models: GalleryPhoto & CertificateImage

+    The GalleryPhoto model gives the oopportunity of the employee to upload photos, showing off her work with clients.
+Users can see them but only employee can UPLOAD/DELETE.

+    The CertificateImage model is pretty much the same.
+The difference is that the photos show degree and are displayed in the address page, where employee info takes place.
+The employee uploads them through a button in account details, but deletion process requires Admin intervention, using Admin panel.